ContentGardeningStudio/fastapiexampleapp/README.md

 ### User Interface

-- Simple UX with Jinja2 for the initial version
+- Simple UX with Jinja2 and Htmx for the initial version
 - Later versions may explore using React for a more interactive interface

 ## Getting Started